Austrian History Yearbook

 The language of the publication is English, but the editors will consider manuscripts in other languages.
 Authors submitting manuscripts in languages other than English must provide English translations checked by native English speakers prior to publication.
 The entire text (including quotations, notes, and other supporting material) must be typed and double-spaced with generous margins.
 Notes should be numbered consecutively throughout and placed in a separate section at the end of the text along with any figures or tables.
 Manuscripts should be no more than 30 pages in length, not counting notes, tables, figures, and other supporting material.
 Before a submitted article is published, it is refereed by at least two outside scholars.

-If you wish to submit an article, please send an email with the article attached as a file created in a common word-processing program (Word, Pages, etc.) to the assistant editor.
+If you wish to submit an article, please send an email with the article attached as a file created in a common word-processing program (Word, Pages, etc.) to the assistant editor at email@example.com.
 Electronic copies of final versions of accepted manuscripts must be submitted via email and must be formatted according to Yearbook style guidelines.
-A style sheet is available here.
 Please note: if your article contains images, maps, figures, or other related content, you must secure all applicable permissions and submit them with your article manuscript.

 Editor: Daniel Unowsky (firstname.lastname@example.org), University of Memphis